Table of Contents

-With the proposed Democracy for All Amendment, we have a chance to take our democracy back from corporations and billionaires.
+While a majority of Senators voted in favor of the Democracy for All Amendment, it did not receive the votes necessary to pass.
+But we came closer than every before, and we're not giving up.
+We have a chance to take our democracy back from corporations and billionaires.
 There is tremendous grassroots momentum backing this effort.
 Sixteen states, more than 550 cities and towns, and millions of Americans have called for a constitutional amendment to get big money out of politics.

 Political ads paid for by corporate bank accounts and wealthy billionaires should not be allowed to drown out the voices and opinions of ordinary Americans.
 Americans deserve a real democracy, where meaningful participation in our political system isn’t only for the rich and powerful.
 We have to work together to put our elections back into the hands of the people.